 An acquaintance I met on vacation [who I would consider obese], told me that dressing "people like her" had become nicer and more fashionable in the last 20 years.
 For many years, the fashions for those not in the department store size ranges was pretty awful.
 Everything was tent-like and stretchy, had awful patterns, and every fat person looked alike.
 Now there are stores that cater to the very large, and the clothing is fashionable.
 Does this mean if you look good, then maybe you'll talk yourself into feeling good?
 Is this FS?
 There is no judgement here!
 When I quit smoking I gained 40 pounds in 3 months and weighed 160 pounds.
 I too was able to find clothing that was high fashion and made me look attractive.
 Yet, did I feel good and attractive?
 Not really.
-Under those pretty clothes, my thighs chaffed, my feet killed because my shoes had gotten too tight, my knees ached terribly when I climbed more than 4 steps, and my tush spilled over too many chairs for me to count.
+Under those pretty clothes, my thighs chaffed, my feet killed because my shoes had gotten too tight, my knees ached terribly when I climbed more than 4 steps, and my tush spilled over too many chairs for

 What it really comes down to is being happy AND healthy at whatever weight you are.
 We humans have an amazing way of seeing what we want to see and ignoring that which is right in front of us [I ignored that cigarette weight for six months before deciding to do something about it].
 I know how hard it is to lose weight.
 I know how hard it is to maintain a weight loss.
 There is a saying, "be true to yourself".
 I don't know about you, but this rings true for me.